 ServiceNow Knowledge: Write Alternative Text for Images

-All images inserted in a Knowledge Base article must have alternative text.
+When you insert an image in a Knowledge Base article, you must provide alternative text.

 Writing alternative text (alt text)